jazahn/mobility-workshop/README.md

 </script>
 ```

+Test it.
 (And then you can remove the alert.)

 Now when you refresh, you should notice something else wrong.
 A massive delay in the time between the text displaying and the styles being applied.
 What's happening?

-The power of RequireJS is that it doesn't load the libs unless you need them, so whereas before, when we were adding the libs directly through `<script src=...>` the libs were loading before the DOM was ready, now they're not loading until sometime after load, before ready.
+The power of RequireJS is that it doesn't load the libs unless you need them, so whereas before, when we were adding the libs directly through `<script src=...>` the libs were loading before the DOM was ready, now they're not loading until sometime after `load`, before `ready`.
 The point being not to slow the construction of the DOM with script file fetches.

 However, in this case, we are using html5 data-attributes to style the page, set the theme.
 This is bad practice in general for many reasons you may not care about.
-There are 2 workarounds for this.
-One is lazy, one is hard.

-* Lazy
- * Include jquery and jquery.mobile the way we had originally
- * This negates what we're trying to accomplish with optimizations
-* Hard
- * Look at what the JS did to the HTML we wrote
- * * It took the data-attributes and added classes based on those attributes
- * Copy the classes it created into the elements it created them in

-The hard way is hard, but this is a flaw in jquery.mobile and it's important to understand why. jQuery Mobile is a great way to get you started, it's great for prototypes because you can get something out there quickly, but it's not done in a way that is optimized for mobile devices.
+This is both a strength and a flaw of jQM, depending on how you look at it, and it's important to understand why. jQuery Mobile is a great way to get you started, it's great for prototypes because you can get something out there quickly, but it's not done in a way that is optimized for mobile devices.
 Go figure.

 This brings me to optimization...